Raging Waves Waterpark: Photos and Tips for the Yorkville Water Park

 For Everyone to Enjoy

 Kookaburra Kreek is a quarter-mile long lazy river that goes all the way around the park with relaxing bends.
 You can ride on a one or two person clear tube or without a tube.
-Please note that the lazy river is closed this year and is not filled.

 Rides for Those Between 42″ and 48″

-The Three Sisters (pictured below) are three different slides that you ride on a single or double tube.
-Those between 42β€³ and 48β€³ must ride with a parent.
-The blue slide is the fastest, but my son likes the green one the best.
-This attraction is closed for 2020.
+The Three Sisters are three different slides that you ride on a single or double tube.
+Those between 42″ and 48″ must ride with a parent.
+The blue slide is the fastest, but my daughter liked the green one the best.

 Wild Wallabies are two pink and green slides that were added in 2018.
 You must be 42″ in height (or taller) to ride these body slides.
 You definitely go faster if you lay down, but watch out because water will go up your nose at the end when you do.

-The Crocodile Mile is one of our favorite waterslides at the park.
-You must be 42β€³ in height (or taller) to ride and the rafts accommodate four people.
+The Crocodile Mile was one of Annie’s family’s favorite waterslides at the park when they visited in 2020.
+You must be 42″ in height (or taller) to ride and the rafts accommodate four people.
 It’s a closed tube slide, so the ride is dark at times, but there are cool pinholes as you go down that make shapes and patterns.

 The Crocodile Mile is the purple waterslide on the right.